 Corrective Action Plan: The District has implemented procedures that ensure the capital asset listing is updated on an annual basis and verified by performing annual physical inventories.
 This procedure includes recognizing depreciation expense in the fiscal year in which they are placed.
 The District is exploring a third-party vendor to assist in updating the capital asset listing.

-Current Status: Not implemented.
-See Finding #2018-001.
+Implemented: No, see Finding #2019-001.